| An Essay on

 perception, that is not the result of a precise operation and of the application

-I reflected that Argos and I
+of a prior criterion.
+Michel Foucault: "Words and Things" I reflected that Argos and I

 belonged to separate worlds; I reflected that our perceptions were identical,

 but that Argos combined them differently and made other objects out of them.
+Jorge-Luis Borges: "The Immortal" Although we have to start with a formal definition,

 even to distinguish a classification from a non-classification, the definition